Lady Gaga & Gwen Stefani Ax All Las Vegas Shows Due To Coronavirus Pandemic

 Gaga and Stefani aren’t the only singers who have had to ax and postpone their Vegas residencies.

-American Idol winner Kelly Clarkson had plans to kick off her new residency, “Invincible” at the Zappos Theater earlier this month which will now take place in July.
+American Idol winner Kelly Clarkson had plans to kick off her new residency, “Invincible,” at the Zappos Theater earlier this month, which will now take place in July.

 Country music icon Shania Twain planned to perform at the same venue throughout March but has plans to perform those concerts at a different time.

-However, the Jonas Brothers completely canceled their residency at the Park Theater which had yet to start.
+However, the Jonas Brothers completely canceled their residency at the Park Theater, which had yet to start.

 “We did not make this decision lightly.
 We were SO excited for the opportunity to share an amazing show with you guys, but nothing is more important than everyone’s health and safety,” they said.